intel/rmd-operator/README.md

 To use the operator with RMD in [debug mode](https://github.com/intel/rmd/blob/master/docs/UserGuide.md#run-the-service), the [port number](https://github.com/intel/rmd-operator/-/blob/master/build/manifests/rmd-pod.yaml#L12) of **build/manifests/rmd-pod.yaml** must be set to `8081` before building the operator.
 Debug mode is advised for testing only.

 ### TLS Enablement
-To use the operator with [RMD with TLS enabled](https://github.com/intel/rmd/blob/master/docs/UserGuide.md#access-rmd-by-tls), the [port number](https://github.com/intel/rmd-operator/-/blob/master/build/manifests/rmd-pod.yaml#L12) of **build/manifests/rmd-pod.yaml** must be set to `8443` before building the operator.
-The certificates provided in this repository are taken from the [RMD repository](https://github.com/intel/rmd/tree/master/etc/rmd/cert/client) and should be used for testing only.
+To use the operator with [RMD with TLS enabled](https://github.com/intel/rmd/blob/master/docs/UserGuide.md#access-using-https-over-tcp-connection-secured-by-tls), the [port number](https://github.com/intel/rmd-operator/blob/9d9d500094849a6e95487f303094ea88817e8b82/build/manifests/rmd-pod.yaml#L12) of **build/manifests/rmd-pod.yaml** must be set to `8443` before building the operator.
+Sample certificates are provided by the [RMD repository](https://github.com/intel/rmd/tree/master/etc/rmd/cert/client) and should be used for testing only.
 The user can generate their own certs for production and replace with those existing.
-The client certs for the RMD operator are stored in the following locations:
+The client certs for the RMD operator should be stored in the following locations in this repo before building the operator:

 CA: **build/certs/public/ca.pem**